(Photos in slideshow: Fabrice Imparato, Dan Mazur, Bruce Manning, Roman Giutashvili, Tunc Findik and Gennady Kopieka)

 It was incredible to be on top of the world and we felt very lucky.
 The sherpas were amazing and the leader and staff did a very fine job throughout the entire expedition!

-Dispatches: Please click one of the links below to go directly to that dispatch or just scroll down.
+Blog posts: Please click one of the links below to go directly to that blog post or just scroll down..

 Richard Maybank and Steve summit at Everest (Richard Maybank).
 Richard Maybank from the UK on the Summit of Everest (Lakpa Gyalu Sherpa).

 Report compiled by Richie Maybank, UK.

 If the first summit attempt was described as a nightmare, then the second Summit attempt must truly be a dream, with regards to the weather only as it still took about ten hours to get from Camp 4 (7950 meters) on the South Col to the Summit.
 At 1930 on the evening of the 25th May, the team assembled outside of their tents in order to start the second Summit bid.
 To give the Summit two attempts in a season is a fairly rare thing as only, even if a respectable number try, the success rate is extremely low due to fatigue suffered from the first attempt.

 With this in mind the team set of from the South Col to the Summit in near perfect conditions.
 The difference between the two attempts was immediately striking as on the first attempt the amount of traffic descending was a constant obstacle needing to be overcome.
 On this second attempt the descending traffic was non existent.
 After approximately four and a half hours the team reached the Balcony (8500 meters) where oxygen bottles were changed to allow for the Summit push.
 It was at this point and slightly beyond where the team turned around on the first attempt due to extreme high winds, cold temperatures and snow.